SySS-Research/Lauschgeraet/README.md

 * Create a virtual machine with a network interface you can reach from your host machine (host-only if using KVM) and set up an SSH service
 * Boot the device before plugging in any extra network interfaces
 * Log in and make sure you can reach the internet
-* Use `ntpdate` to set the correct time, if necessary.
 * Write down the name of the wireless interface, if there is any
 * Now plug in the switch interface and write down the name of the new device that shows up in the output of `ip link`